qmlbook/qmlbook/docs/ch02-start/start.rst

 .. issues:: ch02

-To test your installation, create a small *hello world* application.
-Open Qt Creator and create a Qt Quick Application project ( :menuselection:`File > New File or Project > Application > Qt Quick Application` ) and name the project ``HelloWorld``.
+To test your installation, we will create a small *hello world* application.
+Please, open Qt Creator and create a Qt Quick UI Project ( :menuselection:`File --> New File or Project --> Other Project --> Qt Quick UI prototype` ) and name the project ``HelloWorld``.

 .. note::

-    The Qt Creator IDE lets you create various types of applications.
-Unless stated otherwise, we always use the :guilabeL:`Qt Quick Application` project type in this book.
+    The Qt Creator IDE allows you to create various types of applications.
+If not otherwise stated, we always use a :guilabel:`Qt Quick UI prototype` project.

 .. hint::

     A typical Qt Quick application is made out of a runtime called the QmlEngine which loads the initial QML code.
 The developer can register C++ types with the runtime to interface with the native code.
-These C++ types can also be bundled into a plugin, and then dynamically loaded using an import statement.
-The ``qmlscene`` and ``qml`` tools are pre-made runtimes, which can be used directly.
-For the beginning, we will not cover the native side of development, and focus only on the QML aspects of Qt 5.
+These C++ types can also be bundled into a plugin and then dynamically loaded using an import statement.
+The ``qmlscene`` and ``qml`` tool are pre-made runtimes, which can be used directly.
+For the beginning, we will not cover the native side of development and focus only on the QML aspects of Qt 5.
+This is why we start from a *prototype* project.

 Qt Creator creates several files for you.
 The ``HelloWorld.qmlproject`` file is the project file, where the relevant project configuration is stored.
 This file is managed by Qt Creator, so don't edit it yourself.